 Only full season competitor entries will be allowed to take part in the event to be held in Le Mans on the occasion of the 24 Heures du Mans event.
 Race by race entries are not guranted in Le Mans.

-General, sporting and technical organisation, timekeeping, TV production, competitor and media relations will be managed by the same organisation which is already in charge of the LMEM.
+General, sporting and technical organisation, timekeeping, TV production, competitor and media relations will be managed by LMEM.